 School of Composition – Audition Requirements

-This is your chance to shine, so it’s good to remember that we’ll be looking for candidates who demonstrate a real passion for composition and a determination to develop their compositional voice at conservatoire level.
+This is your chance to shine, so it’s good to remember that we’ll be looking for candidates who demonstrate a real passion for composition and a determination to develop their compositional craft to the highest level.

 Stage 1 (Initial Requirements and Shortlisting):